MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 ### Custom background content guidelines

 Follow the best practices listed in this section to ensure the following:
 - Content doesn't collide with on-screen elements
 - Content is visible to meeting attendees further away from the displays
 - Content remains legible when placed in front of visual elements in the custom background
 - Content remains visible if a custom background is cropped

 The following guidelines apply for front-of-room, touch console, and touch board displays:
 - Use a darker background in the top and bottom left corners to ensure users can read the white of the clock, room information, and tips in those locations.
 - For the best experience, use a contrast ratio of 4.5:1 for small text and 3:1 for large text.
 Use an accessibility contrast checker on the Internet to input color values to see if their contrast ratio is acceptable.
 - Place text, logos, or icons, in the middle of the screen so it isn't blocked by home screen elements.

 > [!TIP]
-> Download the [custom theme template](#custom-background-template) to help design your custom background images.
+> Use the [custom theme template](#custom-background-template) to in designing your custom background images.

 #### Front-of-room displays